That moment sorrow parachutes into your life- or blows a hole in the side of your world?

 4. Moving house is often traumatic for a child.
 Do you recall feeling a sense of Loss when you left a place you had lived for years?
 Does that feeling come back when you must move or experience a similar change?
 We changed domiciles several times when I was a child.
 With each of our moves, another Loss etched itself into the energetic diary of my bodymind.
 Loss was recorded in my DNA as Pain.
 A Belief formed in my brain that “Change” is “Loss.”

 5. Many people register change as Loss and Loss as pain.
-The Loss of a relationship is a tough one any time, but relationship Loss is especially difficult for a teen.
+The Loss of a relationship is a tough one any time, but relationship Loss is particularly challenging for a teen.
 In Junior High, I fell ill with chickenpox.
 After a two week absence from school, I returned pale, puny and pockmarked.
 Along with falling behind in school work, another big fat Loss waited for me.
 My best friend had found a NEW best friend, and that girl had struck up a relationship with my boyfriend in my absence!
 There it was, another strike “against me” in the Loss column.

 6. Everyone experiences death, sooner or later.
-Grief is a natural response to the death of a loved one.
+Grief is a natural response to the passing of a loved one.
 Right after I graduated High School my beloved grandmother died of heart failure.
 She was only 69 years old.
 I thought she was going to be around to bounce her great-grandbaby on her knee as she had done with me.
 Nope.
 I Lost her from my life and from my imagined, expected future.
 In 2001 my sweet, brilliant, funny, kind and loving husband died and with him our future plans.
 A little over a year later, I Lost my brother to an untimely death.

 Have you Lost your home?
 Lost your way?
 Lost the family fortune?
 Experienced a violated trust?
-Lost your self respect?
+Lost your self-respect?
 Lost the love of your life?

 About two years ago I pulled that journal off the shelf.
 As I turned the pages, a pathway opened up in my mind.
 A light!
-I began in a new way to “write it out”.
+I began in a new way to “write it out.”
 I found more than just words of clarity to offer myself.
 Soul Design presented itself.
 For some people that may be enough to tip the scales of understanding.
 But I wanted more than clarity, I wanted complete healing from ALL past Trauma and Loss, and I wanted the power to design the life I want to live.
 To me, what good is understanding what happened if no healing occurs and there is no change moving forward?

-This is how I birthed my Soul Design Process.
+I birthed my Soul Design Process.

 To heal myself and to come into alignment with my Soul Design (who I really am) I: